Schwartz's: Ownership

-Schwartz's is one of the six original Montreal delicatessen restaurants, the other five being Bens De Luxe Delicatessen & Restaurant (closed in 2006), Main Deli Steak House, Lester’s Deli, Dunn’s Famous Deli, and the Snowdon Deli.
-When the Charter of the French Language became law in 1977, the sign outside changed from "Hebrew delicatessen" to "charcuterie Hébraïque".

 Potential expansion

+While the small size of Schwartz's restaurant has led to long lineups, the owners have preferred to remain since their historic establishment has proved an attraction to longtime customers and tourists, similar to Bens and Main who also refused to move, while Dunn's relocation proved controversial among its customer base since the new restaurant lacked the nostalgia of the original spot despite being larger.
+In the fall of 2008, Schwartz's opened a take-out location next door.

 Several restaurateurs have offered to build Schwartz's as franchise operations in cities across North America, to which the owners have always refused.
-The idea of franchising Schwartz's just in Montreal has also been rejected due to customer opposition.

-In the fall of 2008, Schwartz's opened a take-out location next door.
+One of its rivals, Dunn's, had expanded via franchising with mixed success as detractors felt that this diluted the latter's once-storied brand, since smoked meat was shipped frozen from Montreal to these franchises rather than being prepared in-house.
 On 5 March 2012, the Nakis and Angelil-Dion families purchased Schwartz's, reportedly for $10 million.
-The new owners could franchise Schwartz's; however, they stated they have no intention of doing so.
+The new owners were again approached to franchise Schwartz's; however, they stated they have no intention of doing so.

 On 28 February 2013, Schwartz's began using their trademark name on vacuum sealed pouches of smoked meat sold at IGA supermarkets in Quebec.
 This mass-produced (factory made) smoked meat product has since become available in other supermarkets across Canada.

+Recognition

+In 2025, the business received a 'Recommended' designation in Quebec's inaugural Michelin Guide.
+Per the guide, a 'Recommended' selection "is the sign of a chef using quality ingredients that are well cooked; simply a good meal" and that the anonymous inspectors had found "the food to be above average, but not quite at [Michelin star] level."